 Homeless people often have problems maintaining stable employment and experience difficulties finding a job or keeping a job because they do not know where their next meal is coming from and they may not know where they will sleep.
 Many do not have clean clothes and cannot take a shower to prepare for employment.
 Many will become depressed.

-Homelessness is a growing problem both in the United States and globally.
-Socially, people may be afraid of the homeless population.
-There are many people that believe that there is something severely psychologically wrong with homeless people.
-Some cities even criminalize homelessness (CDC, 2020).
-The Peasants Revolt in1583 led to beggars being branded with a “V” in 1547.
-During the 17th and 18th century people began to think this was cruel and in 1872 the New York City Rescue Mission was opened.
+Homelessness is not a new problem.
+If we think about it, even Jesus family was at the time of his birth homeless and wandering through the desert looking for shelter.
+The Peasants Revolt in 1583 led to beggars being branded with a “V” in 1547.
+During the 17th and 18th-century people began to think this was cruel and in 1872 the New York City Rescue Mission was opened.
 The Great Depression of the 1930s created awareness and brought about more changes and in 1979 a New York City lawyer, Robert Hayes, brought a class-action suit, Callahan v.
 Carey, against the City and State, arguing for a person’s constitutional “right to shelter”.
 It was settled as a consent decree in August 1981.
 The City and State agreed to provide board and shelter to all homeless men who met the need standard for welfare or who were homeless by certain other standards.
 By 1983 this right was extended to homeless women.
 The Housing First Bill in 1988 began moving homeless people into their own house or apartment to get them off the streets.

 CDC, (2020), Homelessness as a Public Health Law Issue, Center for Disease Control, Retrieved From, https://www.cdc.gov/phlp/publications/topic/resources/resources-homelessness.html